10 MIN READ

-In this article we'll define what a healthy workplace is, and we'll look at the benefits of this type of workplace to you, your team, and your organization.
+In this article we'll define what a healthy workplace is, and we'll look at its benefits for you, your team, and your organization.
 We'll also explore practical and inexpensive strategies that you can use to transform your team's working environment.

-L. R. Murphy, a leading expert in the field of occupational health, defines a healthy workplace as "one whose culture, climate and organizational practices create an environment which promotes employees' mental and physical health, as well as productivity and organizational effectiveness."
+S. Lim and L. R. Murphy (1999), leading experts in the field of occupational health, defines a healthy workplace as "one whose culture, climate and organizational practices create an environment which promotes employees' mental and physical health, as well as productivity and organizational effectiveness."
 As such, creating a healthy workplace isn't just about safe, well maintained physical surroundings.

 A healthy work environment has many benefits.
 For example, it can: